kamilszymanski/bounded-context-assessment/README.md

 ## Bounded Context Design Assessment

 The Bounded Context Design Assessment is used to create a assign a score from 0 - 5 for each major aspect of a design: Business, Domain, Social, Technical, User Experience (UX).
+The higher the score the better the design.
 Scores are for the design of a single bounded context, although a single diagram could be used to compare the scores of multiple design options.

 The strategic classification of the bounded context (core, supporting, generic) will determine the criteria used to assign a score in each category.